Milton Coste

 Analyze Alternatives

 Keep your options open.
 If you lose out on a bidding war, revisit your list of potential properties.
-Sometimes, a hidden gem will surface that’s even better suited for your needs.
+Sometimes, a strong option will surface that's even better suited for your needs.

 Emotional Detachment